Attitudes Toward and Experiences of Pregnant Medical Students

 As students transition from medical school to residency, they exchange one competitive environment for another.
 Many pregnant students continue to face challenges from medical staff and medical institutions.
 For example, medical students from one school reported significant rates of illegal and inappropriate questions in residency interviews.
 Of the around 70 students who responded, 31% had been asked about children and 10% had been asked about plans for pregnancy (Santan et al.).
 As described by author Ashley Altus, a woman named Dr. DeHoff did not want her potential residency programs to know she was newly pregnant due to fear of being discriminated against (Altus).
 Also, Dr. Langhals-Totino, another pregnant interviewee, mentioned that while interviewers did not directly mention her pregnancy, they asked pointed questions that were clearly aimed to understand her plan moving forward (Altus).
 The interviewers may be considering pregnancy as a factor in their hiring decisions, which, even when conducted in a covert manner, can clearly harm a woman’s chances of being hired.
 The idea that being pregnant makes a potential resident less desirable can be very damaging for women in medicine.
 Obviously, a new baby is an enormous commitment and requires a large investment of time.
 However, whether a woman must take some time off, rally a support system, or create an alternative plan, mothers can be perfectly capable residents.
 Nonetheless, this attitude of the interviewers and residency programs is a challenge pregnant women must overcome.

 These concerns are not limited to medical students or residents.
-Female physicians also reported discrimination based on maternity.
+Women physicians also reported discrimination based on maternity.
 According to one survey for physician mothers, 36% faced discrimination due to maternity (Adesoye et al.).
 In this experiment, “maternal discrimination was … based on pregnancy, maternity leave, or breastfeeding” (Adesoye et al.).
 The fact that maternity specifically was mentioned as a discrimination factor displays the intersectionality between gender and parenthood.
 Women who have given birth to children face challenges that are distinct from both childless women and men with children.

 Additionally, the environment in which medical students work, and the course content they study, can greatly impact a woman’s pregnancy.
 Dr. Klass, the Harvard student, discussed how learning about fetal abnormalities in depth during her pregnancy made her fears more specific and intense (Klass).
 While this coursework must be taught to medical students, the stress it may place on a pregnant mother should certainly be acknowledged.
 Also, as previously mentioned, the competitive environment of medical school fosters stress relating to one’s own competence.
 In fact, there is some concern that the stress of medical school and practicing medicine may be damaging to a woman’s fertility.
-It is estimated that female physicians have a higher rate of infertility (around 25%) than the average population (8-16%), although this topic is rarely discussed in medical school (Marshall et al.).
+It is estimated that women physicians have a higher rate of infertility (around 25%) than the average population (8-16%), although this topic is rarely discussed in medical school (Marshall et al.).
 This may be due to stress or the increased age at which physicians may tend to have children.
 Both of these risk factors could be decreased by implementing specific policies, as previously mentioned, to assist new mothers throughout their medical education and career.

 Finally, the physical and emotional effects of being pregnant can clearly have an impact on a student’s ability to perform throughout medical school.
 Many mothers are nauseous, weak, and exhausted during pregnancy (Bai, et al.), and some can even be confined to bed rest (“Bed Rest during Pregnancy”).
 New mothers need time to physically recover after birth, and must navigate fluctuating hormone levels throughout pregnancy and birth.
 Medical school is already intense and challenging.
 These pregnancy symptoms, along with perceived judgment from others, school or hospital policies, and the intense environment of medical institutions makes having a baby in medical school a challenge.
-However, none of the female doctors I read about seemed to regret their decision.
+However, none of the women doctors I read about seemed to regret their decision.
 It is certainly possible to be a successful and committed medical student while also starting a family.

 Works Cited